 Who would manage your affairs if you became mentally incapable of taking care of things yourself?
 You can give a trusted member of your family or a friend a Lasting Power of Attorney, which would enable them to manage your property and financial affairs on your behalf.
 You can impose restrictions if you wish on how that power is used.
 There is also a separate Lasting Power for personal welfare matters.

 We can advise you, prepare all the relevant documents and assist you with this difficult process.

 The death of a loved one is never an easy time.
-Despite it being an emotionally tough phase for their relatives, the administration of the estate is an important and necessary step to undertake.
+Despite it being an emotionally distressing period for family and friends, the administration of the estate is an important and necessary step to undertake.

 At Nichols Marcy Dawson LLP, the needs of our clients are paramount particularly at this difficult time and we therefore aim to offer our clients a fast and efficient service in all areas of probate law, providing as much or as little help as you feel you need.

 Chris Hadfield and Alison Daly are specialists who will deal with the administration of the estate cost-effectively, sympathetically and efficiently.
 They will guide you through the complexities of probate law, deal with the tax authorities and any other relevant State or commercial organisations and ensure that you are clear on what your options are, even if no Will has been left or if a Will is invalid.

 For many people, Trusts are a useful way to assist in tax planning and to preserve assets.
 There are various types of Trusts and they can be created during your lifetime or in your Will.
 Trusts can be used to safeguard your interests if you’re buying a house with someone, especially if you’re not married.
 They can also be used to protect your assets from bankruptcy or divorce and, if you have children, to ensure that their inheritance is protected when your estate passes to your surviving spouse.